 Rudo (Eastern City Gate)

-For those arriving in Belgrade by bus from the south or east, you will typically notice the Ada Bridge first, followed by the Rudo.
-This complex of three residential towers is commonly called the Eastern City Gate.
+One of the landmarks of Yugoslav architecture in the city, this complex of three residential towers is commonly called the Eastern City Gate.
 This, paired with the Western City Gate (below) are two examples or residential complexes built in the brutalist style and are examples of major feats of architecture from the Yugoslav era.

 Due to poor maintenance, literal chunks of concrete began falling off the facades of the buildings in the 2010s.
 Residents are currently working to get funding for the necessary repairs.